eclipse-kura/kura/_posts/intro/2014-03-01-raspberry-pi-ubuntu-20-quick-start.md

     All the required dependencies will be downloaded and installed.

-6. It could happen that 'wlan' interface is "soft blocked" by default and needs to be enabled.
-To see if it is blocked run:

-    <pre>rfkill list</pre>

-    and unblock it with:

-    <pre>sudo rfkill unblock wlan</pre>

-7. Set the right Wi-Fi regulatory domain based on your current world region editing the `/etc/default/crda` and adding the [ISO 3166-1 alpha-2](https://it.wikipedia.org/wiki/ISO_3166-1_alpha-2) code of your region.
+6. Set the right Wi-Fi regulatory domain based on your current world region editing the `/etc/default/crda` and adding the [ISO 3166-1 alpha-2](https://it.wikipedia.org/wiki/ISO_3166-1_alpha-2) code of your region.

-8. Reboot the Raspberry Pi with:
+7. Reboot the Raspberry Pi with:

     <pre>sudo reboot</pre>

     Kura starts on the target platform after reboot.

-9. Kura setups a local web ui that is available using a browser via:
+8. Kura setups a local web ui that is available using a browser via:

      <pre>https://&lt;device-ip&gt;</pre>